Hes-Siemelink/instacli/instacli-spec/commands/instacli/script-info/Script info.md

 Script info:
   description: A script with a choice
   input:
+    properties:

       switch:
         description: Choose a or b
         default: a

       property-A:
         description: What is the value for A?
         condition:
           item: ${input.switch}
           equals: a
         default: Ananas

       property-B:
         description: What is the value for B?
         condition:
           item: ${input.switch}
           equals: b
         default: Bologna

 Assert equals:
   actual: ${input}